 On May 24, just days before Vos announced his new investigation, the Wisconsin Elections Commission released a report showing that only 27 voters — out of 3.3 million who participated in the November election — had been referred to prosecutors for election-related violations.
 The report further undermined claims made by Trump that rampant voter fraud had cost him the election in Wisconsin.

-In addition to perpetuating Trump’s big lie, one of the main objectives of such sham election audits is to create a pretext for enacting new restrictions on voting rights.
+In addition to perpetuating Trump’s big lie that the election was somehow stolen, one of the main objectives of such sham election audits is to create a pretext for enacting new restrictions on voting rights.
 The Journal Sentinel reported that Vos intends to use the results of his investigation to “identify laws that should be changed,” and Republican lawmakers in more than two dozen states have already cited false claims of voter fraud as justification for pushing anti-voting measures.
 Follow our investigation into these and other attacks on voting rights.